straysheep-dev/grub-security/README.md

 list_trusted
 ```

-If you don't receive any output, the public key is not loaded or embedded in the current `grubx64.efi` image.
+If you don't receive any output, the public key is not loaded or embedded in the current `grubx64.efi` or `core.efi` image.

 What we need to use is `grub-mkstandalone`.

 - We need to replace `/boot/efi/EFI/ubuntu/grubx64.efi` with our custom image that verifies signatures and knows our public key
 - During testing we'll write the custom image to `/boot/efi/EFI/ubuntu/grub_customx64.efi` so the original efi binary is still the default image to boot from
 - We'll attempt to boot the custom image from an EFI shell and address or note any issues from there

-**NOTE**: *The path `/boot/efi/EFI/ubuntu/` is used as this is the path on both 20.04 and 22.04.
-This path may change depending on the OS you're using.*

 An easy way to test GRUB efi binaries is using a virtualization platform like VMware: